Easy Tomato Basil Pasta Sauce

 -Sprinkle some red pepper flakes into the sauce for heat.

--Add a splash of wine (Add it early, so the alcohol can cook off.)
+-Add a splash of wine (Add it early so that the alcohol can cook off.)

 Recipe FAQs